iamstace/DublinBikes/README.md

 When install is complete, select “Home” on the left hand side in Anaconda Naviagtor.
 Beside “All Applications” you will see a drop down list option.
 This should have automatically set to your new “dublinBikes_env” but if not, click on the drop down option and select it.
 <br>
 ![img_6.png](images/img_6.png)

+5. Launching Jupyter

+Finally, we will open Jupyter Notebook using the Python Command prompt.
+1. Search and open the Python Command Prompt on your desktop.
+2. We will need to change the environment to our working directory.
+To do so, enter “cd “+ your directory path (something like the below)

+cd C:\Users\<your username>\<your working directory>
+3. Then type “jupyter notebook” and a browser will open at your working directory.
+Here you can see all items within the folder.
+4. Selecting the .ipynb file will open up the notebook for you to run

 <p align="right">(<a href="#readme-top">back to top</a>)</p>